ansible/ansibullbot/ISSUE_HELP.md

 To streamline the maintenance process, we've added some commands to the ansibot that you can use to help direct the work flow.
 Using the automation is simply a matter of adding one of the following commands in your comments:

+* **bot_status** - Use this command if you would like the bot to comment with some helpful metadata about the issue.
 * **bot_broken** - Use this command if you think the ansibot is misbehaving, and an Ansible staff member will investigate.
 * **ready_for_review** - If you are finished making commits to your pullrequest or have made changes due to a request, please use this command to trigger a review from the maintainer(s).